 A wise man once said that if you’re going to break the law doing something stupid, at least don’t film it.
 Mike and Heather Martin, the couple behind the YouTube channel DaddyOFive, not only never learned that lesson, but actually tried to make money with their videos.
 As a result, their actions on camera resulted in their losing custody of two of their five children and receiving five years probation for child neglect.
-Here’s what you should know about the case courtesy of Vista domestic violence attorney Peter M. Liss.
+Here’s what you should know about the DaddyOFive abuse case.

-While any Vista child abuse lawyer will tell you that emotional abuse and neglect charges are investigated and brought to court much less frequently than those involving physical abuse of a child (it’s simply much more difficult to prove emotional abuse or neglect), the fact that the DaddyOFive case attracted so much publicity made it difficult for Maryland police to overlook.
-And the fact that the alleged abuse was all right there on camera for the world to see made it that much easier to secure a conviction for Heather and Mike.
+While emotional abuse and neglect charges are investigated and brought to court much less frequently than those involving physical abuse of a child (it’s simply much more difficult to prove emotional abuse or neglect), the fact that the DaddyOFive abuse case attracted so much publicity made it difficult for Maryland police to overlook.
+And the fact that the alleged abuse was all right there on YouTube for the world to see made it that much easier to secure a conviction for Heather and Mike.

 Creative Commons Image by Leonard J Matthews